 - Then add the dry ingredients to the wet ingredients and mix well until fully combined.

 - Lastly, fold in the chopped pecans and shredded coconut.

 - Bake the muffins for 20-25 minutes.
-The muffins will be done when they past the toothpick test.
+The muffins will be done when they pass the toothpick test.

 Keto Vanilla Icing

-- Combine the confectioners' sugar-substitute, vanilla extract, and 3-4 tablespoons of almond of coconut milk.
-Start with 3 tablespoons and add the additional tablespoon if the icing is too thick.
+- Combine the confectioners' sugar substitute, vanilla extract, and 3-4 tablespoons of almond of coconut milk.
+Start with three tablespoons and add the tablespoon if the icing is too thick.

 Nutrition Information:Yield: 18 Serving Size: 1